inconsistent-dg/AC-Modding/ACNH/mods/editing_textures.md

   <img src="../../assets/images/NH/mods/mGrass_Grd.png" alt="mGrass_Grd"/>
 </p>

-And this is how the game maps these colours to the actual grass texture in-game
+And this is how the game maps these colours to the actual grass texture in-game:

 <p align="center">
   <img src="../../assets/images/NH/mods/mGrass_Grd_Edit.png" alt="mGrass_Grd Edited to highlight used colours"/>